Privacy Rights Clearinghouse

 - Name of the lien-holder if the loan for the vehicle has not yet been paid in full

-DMV files are routinely consulted by employers, insurance companies, attorneys and private investigators.
+DMV files are routinely used by employers, insurance companies, attorneys and private investigators.
 They used to be sold to marketers, but access has been restricted since 1990.

 Confidential portions of your file include medical information, home address and Social Security number.
 Even though it is considered confidential, in some specific instances your home address can be released to insurance companies, banks, attorneys and process servers.

 The DMV also releases information to "casual requesters."
-However, the requester must apply to the main DMV office in Sacramento and explain the purpose of the request and potential uses of the information.
-Each request is reviewed by DMV to determine that the purpose of requesting the information is for a legitimate use. http://www.dmv.ca.gov/forms/inf/inf70.htm .
+However, the requester must explain the purpose of the request and potential uses of the information.
+Each request is reviewed by DMV to determine that the purpose of requesting the information is for a legitimate use.

 Your Social Security number is required to receive or renew your driver's license.
 This information is considered confidential.
 The law allows SSNs to be used for tax administration purposes, collecting government fines, and helping track down parents who have not made court-ordered child support payments.